easysql/easy_sql/docs/easy_sql/syntax.md

 From the ETL code above, we can find a few things about function calls:

 - Function calls could be used as a 'func' target.
-- The result of function calls could be as a variable.
+- The result of function calls could be used as a variable.
 - Parameters of function calls could be variables.

 Besides these, there are a few other things to note:

 - One function call expression must be in one line of code.
 - When functions are called, all non-variable parameters are passed as strings even if it looks like an integer.
-In the function implementation, we need to convert types from string to it's real type.
+In the function implementation, we need to convert types from string to its real type.
-- There should be no chars from any of ',()' in literal parameters.
-If there is, we need to define a variable before the function call and pass in the variable as an parameter.
+- There should be no chars from any of `,()` in literal parameters.
+If there is, we need to define a variable before the function call and pass in the variable as a parameter.
 - Any user-defined variable will be converted to string and passed to functions as string value.
 We may need to convert types in the function implementation.
-- All functions in the Python 'builtin' module and 'operators' module are automatically registered, so we can use a lot of Python functions without providing an implementation.
+- All functions in the Python `builtin` module and `operators` module are automatically registered, so we can use a lot of Python functions without providing an implementation.

 Before execution of the above ETL, we need to define the functions referenced in the ETL.
 Followed by the above rules, an example of the function implementations could be: